|SKAdNetwork Postback Handling||N/A|

 For "Value" to be a selectable option, double-check that your app meets Facebook requirements for value optimization.
 In particular:

-- You must be using a Singular revenue conversion model (configuration schema) and have mapped your Singular "__REVENUE__" SDK event to "fb_mobile_purchase" in step #3 above.
+- You must be using a Singular revenue conversion model (configuration schema).
 Facebook value optimization uses revenue/purchases to optimize, so using a Singular revenue model is required.

 - Have an active or recent AEO campaign optimizing using a revenue model for the app, as: